 In addition to the bus service from Tampere, we borrow our customers bicycles which offer a fun and easy way to move locally and travel between museums and other tourist attractions without the car.
 During the day, Serlachius bus also travels between the tourist attractions of Mänttä.
 In summer, one can explore the environment using the rowing boat borrowed from the art museum.
 We also borrow Nordic walking poles, and thus encourage people to move about using their muscular energy and to get to know the local way of life.

-We have added the number of charging points of electric cars and aim to increase their number further.
-At present (in 2021), Art Museum Gösta has four and Museum Gustaf has two charging points.
+We have added the number of charging points of electric cars.
+Art Museum Gösta has eight and Museum Gustaf has two charging points.

 Environmental issues and sustainability form a part of our contents